-- At least 200 million girls and women have experienced female genital mutilation (FGM) in 31 countries for which representative data is available (34%, compared to 49% 30 years ago).
-Excision affects almost every woman in certain countries like Somalia (98%) Guinea (95%) or Djibouti (94%).
-However, in 23 of the 30 countries, the majority of women and girls who have heard of excision think that the practice must be ended. (source)
+- At least 200 million girls and women have suffered female genital mutilation (FGM) in 31 countries for which representative data is available (34%, compared to 49% 30 years ago).
+FGM affects almost every woman in certain countries such as Somalia (99%), Guinea (95%), or Djibouti (94%).
+However, in 23 of the 30 countries, the majority of women and girls who have heard of excision think that this practice should not be continued. (source)

-- In a third of the countries sampled, at least 5% of women aged between 18 and 29 have been victims of sexual violence before the age of 18. (source)
+- In a third of the countries sampled, at least 5% of women aged between 18 and 29 have suffered sexual violence before the age of 18. (source)

 Justice and Rights

-- ILOSTAT hosts data from the International Labour Organization on employment, the informal economy, social protection, youth unemployment, education and training, etc. (Specific information on women’s employment is available here)
+- ILOSTAT hosts data from the International Labour Organization on employment, the informal economy, social protection, youth not in unemployment, education and training (NEET), etc. Specific information on women’s employment is available here:

 in over 90% of sub-Saharan African countries, 89 % of Southern Asian countries, and almost 75% of Latin American countries. (source)

-- Across the world, 21.7 % of working-age women perform unpaid care work on a full-time basis, compared to 1.5% of working-age men.
-Between 1997 and 2012, the time that women devoted to housework and caregiving fell by only 15 minutes per day, while for men it increased by just eight minutes per day.
-At this pace, it is estimated that the gender gap in time spent in unpaid care work will not be closed until 2228 (or in 209 years).
+- Across the world, 22% of working-age women perform unpaid care work on a full-time basis, compared to 1.5% of working-age men.
+Between 1997 and 2012, the daily time that women devoted to unpaid housework and caregiving fell by only 15 minutes, while for men it increased by just eight minutes.
+At this pace, it is estimated that the gender gap in unpaid care work will not be closed until 2228 (or in 205 years). (source)

-- Across the world, there is a gender pay gap between men and women of 18.8%.
+- Across the world, the gender pay gap is estimated at 20%.

-- The Towards a better future for women and work: Voices of women and men (2016) report from the International Labour Organization and Gallup examines male and female attitudes and perceptions in 142 countries on women and work:
+- Towards a better future for women and work: Voices of women and men (2016), a report from the International Labour Organization and Gallup, examines male and female attitudes and perceptions in 142 countries on women and work:

 - For 22% of the world’s population, work-family balance is the biggest challenge faced by women in paid work.
-In second place, 12% say the biggest issue is affordable care for children or relatives, and in third place with 10% is the view that women are treated unfairly at work.
+In second place, 12% say the biggest issue is the unavailability of affordable care services for children or relatives, and in third place with 10% declare it is because women are treated unfairly at work.

-- The (2020) Women, Business and the Law World Bank dataset provides information on the laws and regulations that restrict women’s economic opportunities across 190 economies.
-Data categories include: mobility, workplace, pay, marriage, parenthood, entrepreneuriat, assets and pensions.
+- The Women, Business and the Law World Bank dataset provides information on the laws and regulations that restrict women’s economic opportunities across 190 economies.
+Data categories include mobility, workplace, pay, marriage, parenthood, entrepreneurship, assets and pensions.